pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 every number in your head or using a calculator, we recommend playing with millimeter values to become familiar with them.
 Try things out, get it wrong, and then fix it.
 It's a useful skill to have.
-The following table helps place common numbers in the context of every day objects and values.
+The following table helps place common numbers in the context of everyday objects and values.
 The rightmost columns are only there to help you the first time.
 Try to think in millimeters
 directly: Go from _drive along my desk_ to _drive about 600mm_ without
 converting.
 Then try it!